dhmay/jamstats/README.md

 Would you really like a Mac executable?
 Let me know by [opening an issue](https://github.com/dhmay/jamstats/issues/new/choose)!

 ## Usage

+[Full user manual (PDF)](https://github.com/dhmay/jamstats/blob/main/resources/jamstats_user_manual.pdf), including how to start Jamstats up and how to interpret all the plots.

 ### Drag-and-drop (Windows only)